Category Archives: Self Confidence

 Two years ago, I found myself at high school basketball game supporting a classmate of mine who was coaching.
 Within seconds of being there, a foul was called and a free throw shot was taken.
 The player shot the ball, and once she realized she was going to miss the shot she immediately hung her head and mouthed “Dang it”.
 IMG_2971It took her a second to gather herself before she realized she needed to be on the other end of the court for defense.
 I kept my eye on this player for next few minutes and noticed after every single “attempt” her body language was full of self-doubt.
 It was obvious she felt defeated by the physical performance she was displaying.
 Although I can’t speak to how well she was previously playing before I arrived, her defeated body language wasn’t aiding in current performance.

 The head drop, the eye roll, the exasperated sigh; we’ve all seen it.
-We all know what it means; “I am unhappy with the way I’m performing”.
+We all know what it means: “I am unhappy with the way I’m performing.”

-Fake it until you make it.
-We’ve heard many great coaches say this.
-An opponent, even a teammate, should never be able to guess at how you’re feeling on the court.
-A few weeks ago I got the opportunity to speak with Coach Sue Enquist from UCLA.
-One of the things she preaches to her players is fake it until you make it.
-Positive body language is such a huge factor in how you perform.
-If an opponent thinks you have already defeated yourself, they grow more confident in their ability to beat you.
+“Fake it until you make it.”
+We’ve all heard many great coaches say this.
+An opponent, or even a teammate, should never be able to guess how you’re feeling on the court.
+A few weeks ago, I had the opportunity to speak with Coach Sue Enquist from UCLA.
+One of the things she preaches to her players is “fake it until you make it.”
+Positive body language is a huge factor in how you perform.
+If an opponent thinks you’ve already defeated yourself, they grow more confident in their ability to beat you.

 The first Step to Improving Your Mental Game: Awareness

-5308196-success-failure-green-road-sign-illustration-on-a-radiant-blue-backgroundTheir goal should be to listen to their “strong” voice and ignore or smother their “weak” voice.
-Their strong voice is the voice that fills them with confidence, allows them to take on challenges, and helps them to stay positive when the going gets tough.
-This voice is the voice that talks them into sprinting their hardest even though they’ve already run 10 suicides; this is also the voice that encourages them to throw another rise ball even though the last one was just hit over the fence.
-Athletes need to recognize their strong voice and buy into it while simultaneously pushing out their weak voice.
+Their goal should be to listen to their “strong” voice and ignore, or even smother, their “weak” voice.
+The strong voice is the one that fills them with confidence, helps them embrace challenges, and keeps them positive when things get tough.
+This voice encourages them to keep going, even when they’re exhausted—pushing through after running 10 suicides or throwing another rise ball, even after the last one was hit over the fence.
+Athletes need to recognize and buy into their strong voice while simultaneously pushing out their weak voice.

-How to work awareness into your coaching:
+How to incorporate awareness into your coaching:

 How Stress Can be Helpful!